zimfw/zsh-framework-benchmark/README.md

 source run.zsh <options>
 Options:
   -h              Show this help
-  -k              Keep the frameworks (don't delete) after the tests are complete (default: delete) -p <path>       Set the path to where the frameworks should be 'installed' (default: results) -w <path>       Set the working directory (default: temp directory) -n <num>        Set the number of iterations to run for each framework (default: 100) -f <framework>  Select a specific framework to benchmark (default: all; can specify more than once)"
+  -k              Keep the frameworks after the tests are complete (default: delete) -p <path>       Set the path to where the frameworks should be installed (default: results) -w <path>       Set the working directory (default: temp directory) -n <num>        Set the number of iterations to run for each framework (default: 100) -f <framework>  Specificy framework to benchmark (default: all; can specify more than once)
 ```

 Benchmarks